HackYourFuture-CPH/teacher-curriculum/class-feedback.md

 **Student interaction**
 - Are the students frustrated, tired, happy excited, nervous, other?
 - How is the atmosphere in the class?
-- Are the students interacting or just sitting on their own computer
+- Are the students interacting with each other or just sitting on their own computer

 **Teaching**
 - How is the flow of what is being taught?
 - Is there a good structure to it?
 - Do they understand the class/exercise/homework
-- Is the teacher communicating clearly.
+- Is the teacher communicating clearly
 - Is he understandable?
 - How is the interaction between the teacher and assistant?
-- Is the teacher being nice to the students.
+- Is the teacher being nice to the students
 - Is he acknowledging their questions?
-- Is he involving the class in his teachings?
+- Is the teaching interactive (is he asking the students questions)?
-- Is The teaching interactive?

 **Teaching environment**
 - How warm is it?